 "Keep going!"
 Evan urged, his eyes wild.

-But Bell saw it—the flash of horn and hide—too close, too real.
-"Look out!" she screamed.
+But Gray saw it—the flash of horn and hide—too close, too real.
+"Look out!" he screamed.

 The world narrowed to instinct and survival.
 Every second was a dance with death, and every breath was a gift.

-Stay alive, she told herself.
+Stay alive, he told himself.
 And ran faster.
 Just stay alive.